-Summer school and after-school programs are not limited to students not meeting grade-level expectations but instead focus on short-term and targeted tutoring, curriculum monitoring through Instructional Support Teams, and access to summer programs that are holistic, engaging, and provide social-emotional support.
-The Cohoes City School District will use the following evidence-based interventions to address lost instructional time: K-12 Summer Learning Programs with academic and social-emotional focus.
+Summer school and after-school programs are not limited to students not meeting grade-level expectations but instead focus on shortterm and targeted tutoring, curriculum monitoring through Instructional Support Teams, and access to summer programs that are holistic, engaging, and provide social-emotional support.
+The Cohoes City School District will use the following evidence-based interventions to address lost instructional time:

+K-12 Summer Learning Programs with academic and social-emotional focus.
 Students are provided access to free breakfast and lunch, taught by highly qualified and certified teachers, participate in hands-on/minds-on activities, and participate in mindful and or physical activities.

 Smaller class sizes in Kindergarten to deliver support to those students who could not attend U-PK.
 This need was identified based on Kindergarten screenings.

 Curriculum writing to create tiered AIS instruction aligned to individual student needs.
 This was identified as a need-based on i-Ready reading and math data, student work completed in the previous year, deficiencies identified in trimester (elementary), and quarterly reports (secondary).
-Provide personalized instruction and social-emotional support to middle school students via a "Check and Connect" program during the school day in a small group setting.